Skip to content

 Adaptogens that I often use are Schisandra, Centella, Rhodiola, Ashwagandha, Astragalus and Holy Basil.

-Supplementation is best discussed with your naturopathic doctor to get the right product, at the correct dose, that doesn’t conflict with any medical conditions or medications that you are taking.
+Supplementation is best discussed with your naturopathic doctor to get the right product, at the correct dose, that doesn’t conflict with any medical conditions or medications you are taking.

 Authored by Dr. Pamela Frank, BSc(Hons), ND